dominicfarr/minima_guides/minima_ec2/step1/index.md

 ![](storageAdvancedSettings.png)

-Create an encrypted volume.
+* Create an encrypted volume

-Device name: This value should be remembered as it will be needed when restoring from a failure.
+* Remember the Device name: This value will be needed if/when a restore from failure is needed.

-Delete on termination: No
+* Delete on termination: No

-Volume type: gp2
+* Volume type: gp2

-Encrypted: Encrypted KMS key: default aws/ebs
+* Encrypted: Encrypted KMS key: default aws/ebs

 ![](defaultKMS.png)

 Everything else is good at default.
-Click Launch instance button and your instance will start to be created.
+Click Launch instance button.
+Your instance will start to be created.

 Shortly after you should see the success page.

 ![](successNotice.png)